We left the South Col at 8:20 p.m., the wind a low howl, the oxygen a constant whispering stream, the crampons twisting and scraping.

 Our water has frozen, our oxygen is ending, a tired stream of air leaks into the mask.
 It is down and down, how did we ever climb this far?
 Lhotse serves as a marker, we are so far above it, we are at the same height, we are lower than Lhotse, it can’t be far now.
 But the yellow of the South Col tents are minute, wavering dots through the wind and building clouds.

 At the balcony a Sherpa who has climbed up from below shares a few sips of water, the first since the summit, everything else frozen.
 Then it is down and down the ropes, the anchors drooping in the snow, old ropes tangled with new.
 Every crampon point needs its home, every step needs to be perfect, every step and then another step, so simple and requiring so much concentration.

 An orange oxygen bottle rockets past, looking like a bomb – dropped carelessly from above.
 To be hit would be the end.

 Then the slope levels, we skitter across the South Col scree.
 The tent is close, the tent is right there and we sit taking crampons off, sliding out of the pack.
 Securing the ice ax has never felt quite so good.

 Account from a climb guiding for Jagged-Globe in 2010.
-Should you want to go climb Everest yourself – the highly successful David Hamilton will be guiding for them in 2019 and you can go along with him as he attempts his 10th successful ascent of the peak.
+The highly successful David Hamilton will be guiding for them in 2019 and will be attempting his 10th successful ascent of the peak.